ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Gap Filling (Inference Generation)
 [Literature] NoteBook 6 - Cognitive Mechanics, Domain: CognitiveScience, System Role: Mechanism, Temporal: Dynamic

-**Definition:** The constructive process of creating new knowledge to bridge missing links in a mental model.
+The constructive process of creating new knowledge to bridge missing links in a mental model.
 **Role in System:** This is **Mode A** of the Alpha-Function.
 **Relations:**
 - Link to **Self-Explanation** (Relation: `Mechanism Of`).
 - Link to **AI** (Relation: `Supported by Mode A (Expert)`).

 **Notes:** Mode A of Alpha-Function; constructive inference.